vincentorback/clean-wordpress-admin/README.md

 # Clean WordPress Admin
-A collection of functions to clean up WordPress front-end and back-end to make it easier for clients to work and me to view the code.
+A collection of functions to clean up WordPress front-end and back-end to make it easier for editors to work and for you to look at the source code.
+Hiding content is also a good thing to do to limit the possibilities for your clients to destroy your beautiful site.

 ## Content